|

 The first and most well known answer to this question was offered by the Dutch scientist J.D. van der Waals (1837-1923) in 1873.

-Although you do not have to memorize this equation, you are expected to understand it and to explain the significance of the terms it contains.
+Although most students are not required to memorize this equation, you are expected to understand it and to explain the significance of the terms it contains.
 You should also understand that the van der Waals constants a and b must be determined empirically for every gas.
 This can be done by plotting the P-V behavior of the gas and adjusting the values of a and b until the van der Waals equation results in an identical plot.
 The constant a is related in a simple way to the molecular radius; thus the determination of a constitutes an indirect measurment of an important microscopic quantity.
-Below: van der Waals constants for some gases

-(L2-atm mole–2) b
+a (L2-atm mole–2) |

 The van der Waals equation is only one of many equations of state for real gases.
 More elaborate equations are required to describe the behavior of gases over wider pressure ranges.
 These generally take account of higher-order nonlinear attractive forces, and require the use of more empirical constants.
 Although we will make no use of them in this course, they are widely employed in chemical engineering work in which the behavior of gases at high pressures must be accurately predicted.

 The supercritical state of matter, as the fluid above the critical point is often called, possesses the flow properties of a gas and the solvent properties of a liquid.
-The density of a supercritical fluid can be changed over a wide range by adusting the pressure; this, in turn, changes its solubility, which can thus be optimized for a particular application.
+The density of a supercritical fluid can be changed over a wide range by adjusting the pressure; this, in turn, changes its solubility, which can thus be optimized for a particular application.
 The picture at the right shows a commercial laboratory device used for carrying out chemical reactions under supercritical conditions.

 Supercritical carbon dioxide is widely used to dissolve the caffeine out of coffee beans and as a dry-cleaning solvent.
 Supercritical water has recently attracted interest as a medium for chemically decomposing dangerous environmental pollutants such as PCBs.